 I’m not presenting a ranking, I’m not delivering you the titles in any particular order, rather, the 5 films listed below are simply the first in the post I’ll make throughout this month suggesting titles fit for the season.

 I should flag that the debate on what constitutes a Christmas film interests me less than watching Santa Buddies again.
 I’m near-finished writing a book on how Christmas is portrayed in cinema rather than, specifically one on “Christmas films” (a nebulous “genre” if ever I heard one).
-Which means, yes,
+Which means, yes, I watched and wrote about Die Hard (1998).

 Whereas a recent re-watching of High Fidelity (2000) sadly didn’t stand up to that second looksee, I’ve seen About a Boy quite a few times, and again recently as part of my research.
 It stands up.
 Independently wealthy, layabout bachelor, Will (Hugh Grant), is befriended by preteen Marcus (Nicholas Hoult).
 Sweet and funny, with a great soundtrack if you go for broody British tracks.
 A favourite with a couple of lovely Christmas scenes.